 For example, you should avoid high-sodium foods like canned vegetables, canned soups, salad dressings, and cold cuts.

 Instead of processed, chemically preserved foods, choose whole foods rich in nutrients.

-The type and quantity of carbohydrates matters for people with diabetes.
-That’s because once digested, they turn to a source of glucose.
+The type and quantity of carbohydrates matter for people with diabetes.
+That’s because once digested, they turn into a source of glucose.
 But, there are two types of carbs, simple and complex.